It seems like everyone from your accountant to your teenage daughter has a blog these days. But should you?

 You don’t have to be a Pulitzer Prize-caliber writer to start a blog.
 The most popular blogs are often more casual and conversational in nature.
 And because you already know about the niche you are writing about, you don’t need to spend a lot of time researching topics for your blog.
 Just tell people what you already know.

-Many recruiting firms already have blogs, but not all of them offer contract staffing, so there is a huge opportunity for you as a contract staffing recruiter to differentiate yourself and establish yourself as an expert in your niche.
+Many recruiting firms already have blogs, but not all of them use recruiting software, so there is a huge opportunity for you as a recruiter to improve your productivity and establish yourself as an expert in your niche.